 - When it is time to extinguish the Moxa, it is best not to use water.
 Simply drop the light end into an empty mason jar and screw on the lid, or insert it straight up-and-down into a cup of uncooked rice, making sure the entire lit end is completely covered/smothered, like an incense stick.
 Moxa takes a while to cool down, even after it is no longer burning, so never touch the tip until you are sure it has fully cooled.

-This is a one time treatment given on day four or five postpartum to warm the abdomen.
-Please note: this should not be done on women who have a fever or experience night sweats because using Moxa can heighten these conditions.
-While it is safe to do if the mother has undergone a cesarian section, it is best to avoid using Moxa if there is any redness or discharge on the scar.
+This is a one-time treatment given on day four or five postpartum to warm the abdomen.
+Please note: this should not be done on people who have a fever or experience night sweats because using Moxa can heighten these conditions.
+While it is safe to do if the new parent has undergone a cesarian section, it is best to avoid using Moxa if there is any redness or discharge on the scar.

 To begin, slowly move the Moxa stick up and down the abdomen area from acupuncture point ‘Ren-2’ (which you can find right at the pubic bone) to acupuncture point ‘Ren-8’ (which is right at your navel) for about five to ten minutes or until the mother feels pleasantly warm.

 Next, if the partner is able to assist, continue to use Moxa on the lower back area, in a T-shape motion.
 Start on acupuncture point ‘Du-2’ (which can be found right below your tailbone) and head up to ‘Du-4’ (which is your lumbar spine) and over to ‘BL-23’ (your kidney area, which is on the same level as Du-4).